lixinye1999/gitskills/readme.txt

-Creating a new branch is quick.dev operate.
+Creating a new branch is quick & simple.dev operate.